shunyaos/shunyainterfaces/docs/docs/get-started/04-demo.md

 </Tabs>

 :::warning
-This recipe assumes that you already have installed Grafana and Influxdb on your server or laptop and the applications are running.
+This guide assumes that you already have installed Influxdb and Grafana on your server or laptop and the applications are running.
 :::